 Or you may have a plan already and you only need a "Software to explore Fractals"

-(*) This project and it’s software where called "Fractfinder" and "Explorador FF" till 2018.
+(*) This project and its software were called "Fractfinder" and "Explorador FF" till 2018.

 Software to explore Fractals